Are You Making These Dog Training Mistakes?

 Training your dog is an important aspect of responsible ownership.
 Having a well behaved dog has benefits for owners and other people and pets in society.
 Training with your dog creates a stronger bond and provides him, or her, with essential mental stimulation and enrichment.
 However, dog training can be a minefield at times.
 Read our Holidays4Dogs article to find out if you are making these dog training mistakes.

 But do we always get it right?
-We all know the best laid plans don’t always turn out how we expected.
-Dog training isn’t necessarily hard to do if you have a little knowledge and a good deal of patience.
+We all know that, even the best laid plans, don’t always turn out how we expected.
+Dog training isn’t necessarily hard if you have a little knowledge and a good deal of patience.
 However, there are a few common mistakes which are easily made and can hamper progress when training your dog.

 Bribery.